-Almost any product with an external power supply, remote control, continuous display (including an LED), or charges batteries will continuously draw power.
+Almost any product with an external power supply, remote control, continuous display (including an LED), or charged batteries will continuously draw power.
 Sometimes there is no obvious sign of continuous power consumption, and a meter is needed to be certain.
 The obvious are computers and other consumer electronic items left on at all times.

 Reducing standby power in a home can be difficult, yet not impossible.
 Here are some suggestions:

 Standby power is necessary for many functions in a home.
-Some include monitoring temperature and other conditions with refrigerators and freezers and maintaining signal reception for wireless network signals, telephones, displays, clocks and more.
+Some include monitoring temperature and other conditions with refrigerators and freezers and maintaining signal reception for wireless network signals, telephones, displays, clocks, and more.
 So eliminating standby power is next to impossible.
 Yet learning how to efficiently monitor standby power will help take control of energy consumption and your electric bill.

-*Lawrence Berkley National Laboratory
+*Source: Lawrence Berkley National Laboratory